Spencer Steer Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.
+- The Pirates pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Pirates' 3.94 team ERA ranks 12th among all MLB pitching staffs.

-- The Pirates surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- Pirates pitchers combine to surrender 20 home runs (one per game), the 10th-fewest in baseball.

-- Keller (1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched) makes the start for the Pirates, his fifth of the season.
+- Hill makes the start for the Pirates, his fifth of the season.
+He is 1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he threw six innings, allowing three earned runs while giving up seven hits.
+- In his most recent appearance on Tuesday against the Colorado Rockies, the lefty tossed six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.